PPE Resources and Summit Information

 Career College Advisory Board

-The Career College Advisory Board (CCAB) was established in 2004 by the Council to provide advisory services in academic and administrative matters and other issues related to private proprietary postsecondary education school operating in Virginia.
-Any private proprietary institutions of higher education or academic-vocational non-degree school certified to operate by SCHEV is eligible to have a representative on CCAB.
-The current CCAB officers are:
+The Career College Advisory Board (CCAB) was established in 2004 by legislative action to provide advisory services in academic and administrative matters and other issues related to private proprietary postsecondary education school operating in Virginia.
+Any private proprietary institution of higher education or academic-vocational non-degree school certified to operate by SCHEV is eligible to have a representative on CCAB.

 Virginia Career College Association